Latest advice and support straight to your inbox SIGN UP

 Businesses committed to following quality management standards are often more able to:

-See also advantages of quality management systems.
+Read also about the advantages of quality management systems.

 ISO international standards are by far the most widely accepted set of quality standards in the world.
 ISO 9001:2015 specifies the requirements for a quality management system that businesses can use to develop their own quality agenda.

-See also ISO 9001 quality management standard.
+Read about the ISO 9001 quality management standard.

 Other standards related to quality include: